Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Visualization Results

 \subsection{More GAR-Font Generation Examples}

-To illustrate the capabilities of GAR-Font, we generate the full GB2312 character set for five test fonts with GAR-Font($I_8$, +NFA+SE, trained on Large dataset) and randomly select 1,280 samples from each font.
-The generated glyphs are shown in Figures ~\ref{fig: add_sheet_1}-~\ref{fig: add_sheet_5} , demonstrating the model’s ability to produce large-scale character sets while faithfully preserving each font’s distinctive stylistic features.
+To illustrate the capabilities of GAR-Font, we generate the full GB2312 character set for five test fonts with GAR-Font($I_8$, +NFA-$8$+SE, trained on Large dataset) and randomly select 1,280 samples per font.
+The generated glyphs are shown in \cref{fig: add_sheet_1}-\cref{fig: add_sheet_5} , demonstrating the model’s ability to produce large-scale character sets while faithfully preserving each font’s distinctive stylistic features.